 Using HubSpot to manage your ads

-Whilst you can certainly use LinkedIn Campaign Manager to build and create your ads and ad sets, you can also use HubSpot's Ad Manager function to track those on LinkedIn or create them directly in HubSpot.
+Whilst you can undoubtedly use LinkedIn Campaign Manager to build and create your ads and ad sets, you can also use HubSpot's Ad Manager function to track those on LinkedIn or create them directly in HubSpot.

-Turning away from your data figures, you can then start to analyse your ad performance and focus on iterating certain features about your ad or lead magnet such as:
+Turning away from your data figures, you can then start to analyse your ad performance and focus on iterating certain features about your ad or lead magnet, such as:

-- was the messaging right for the desired persona?
+• Was the messaging right for the desired persona?

-- did the narrative accurately describe the value of your offer?
+• Did the narrative accurately describe the value of your offer?

 What you want to be careful of is that just because you are targeting a prospect by role, you use variations of that role to ensure that you can account for different companies using different titles to represent different levels of seniority.